lpan42/Roger-Skyline/RS.md

 in VM, create a new machine
-choose the existing virtual hard disk file and add the copied roger.vdi in goinfre to start the correction
+choose the existing virtual hard disk file and add the copied roger.vdi in goinfre to start the correction dont forget to set the network as Bridged adaptor